6fdigital/docker-lxlogger/Readme.md

 #### InfluxDB Shell (CLI)

-1. Establish a ssh connection with the container
+1. Establish a ssh connection with the container (see in LxLogger section)
 2. Launch `influx` to open InfluxDB Shell (CLI)

 ## Development